lilithgannone/lilygannone.ics385spring2026/week4/qrcode-hw4b/readme.md

 - README.md
 - output file generated on the user's device for created QR codes

-## How to begin (as if this were for someone utilizing the program):
+## How to Begin (as if this were for someone utilizing the program):
 - Open the QR Code Project folder in VS Code.
 - Open a new terminal in VS Code.
 - Install dependencies by running: `npm install`
 - Start the program by running: `node solution.js`
 - Read the instructions, follow the prompts.